-Before you search our site for your new holster, you need to decide on your:
+Before you search our site for your new holster, you need to confirm your:

 - Weapon Light

 - Carry Position

-To maximize draw speed and ensure a secure fit, every T.REX-ARMS holster is designed for a specific gun (or gun/weapon light combo).
+In order to ensure a secure fit, every T.REX ARMS holster is designed for a specific gun or gun/weapon light combination.
 For example, your SIG or CZ won’t fit in a Glock holster.

 Most modern semi-autos have an accessory rail near the muzzle-end of the gun, and we consider a rail-mounted light a high-priority accessory.

 Carrying a gun with a weapon light requires a “Light-Compatible” holster molded for that specific gun/weapon light.
-Substitute one weapon light for another, or remove your weapon light, and poof!
-Your Light-Compatible holster is now a pistol bucket with no retention—a mere shadow of its former self.
+If you substitute one weapon light for another or remove your weapon light, your Light-Compatible holster transforms into a Kydex bucket with no retention.
+A mere shadow of its former self.

 We recommend you look at what gun/light combos are supported by a holster before you buy both the holster and the light.

 3. Carry Position

 Carry Position is a matter of priorities.
-You’ve got two basic categories:
+You have two basic categories:

 IWB vs. OWB

 IWB holsters are optimized to hide your pistol.
 When you choose an IWB holster, you sacrifice a little speed and comfort to keep the fact that you are carrying discrete.
 Choose IWB for carrying your gun every day under normal clothes.

 OWB holsters are the opposite.
 Your gun is visible, but you increase your weapon access, comfort, and mobility.
-Choose OWB for practicing at the range, duty use, competitions, or being a Rooftop Korean.
+Choose OWB for practicing at the range, duty use, competitions, or perhaps when doing Rooftop Korean activities.

 T.REX ARMS specializes in IWB holsters; our Sidecar holster has been the industry standard for 6 years.
 The Sidecar has a modular hinge system that allows you to choose between a variety of carrier attachments and swap them out if desired.